1-800-891-8059

 COUN190 / Practicum I

-Students will be placed in actual work places related to their field of study and will be expected to act as a regular practitioner in order to gain the valuable real world experience.
+Students will actively participate in the college’s in-house counselling clinic and will be expected to act as a regular practitioner in order to gain the valuable real world experience.

 SSW110O / Case Management

-This course is designed to give the student an introduction to case management, documentation, and report writing in the social work field.
-It covers the effects of deinstitutionalization and the importance of the case manager role.
-Types of recording in this course include process recording and summary recording along with intake summaries.
-The process behind intake interviews, service delivery planning, building case files, and service coordination are also covered.
-The course also examines ethical and legal issues giving students an idea of the various areas where competence improves with experience.
-Various roles in case management such as assessment, intake procedures, outreach, and resources are also covered.
+This course is designed to give the student an introduction to case management, documentation and report writing in the human services field.
+It covers factors affecting case management and delivery of service.
+The processes behind intake interviews, service delivery planning, building case files, and service coordination are also covered.
+Various roles in case management are explained.
+The 12 core functions of social service workers and the 2012 core competencies are explored

 COUN180 / Sexual Abuse, Trauma and Violence